noahehall/theBookOfNoah/linux/docker/docker_new.md

         - let you change a programs configuration without modifying any files/cmd used to start the program
         - programs can be configured to expect variable injection at container-creaation
       - docker volumes

+  - build durable containers
+    - automatically restart processes when they exit/fail
+      - use exponential backoff
+    - keep containers running with supervisor & startup processes
+      - e.g. init, systemd, runit, upstart, supervisord
+      - use a startup script that (at least) checks preconditions for successfully starting the contained software

 # architecture